Sensex falls over 1,000 points, Nifty plunges below 17,000

 At 10.49 am, the 30-share BSE Sensex fell 1,013.92 points and the 50-share NSE Nifty 303.55 points.

-Equity markets in India in India plunged in the intra-day trading on Thursday amid weak global cues.
+Equity markets in India plunged in the intra-day trading on Thursday amid weak global cues.

 At 10.49 am, the 30-share BSE Sensex fell 1,013.92 points, or 1.75%, to 56,844.23 after opening at 57,317.38.
 The 50-share NSE Nifty was trading at 16,974.40, dropping by 303.55 points, or 1.76%.